SciCompMod/memilio-simulations/README.md

 **If the build fails, you may be missing requirements/dependencies!**

 ## Requirements
-For most simulations, we require the libraries `JsonCpp` and `HDF5` for running the simulations (these are optional for the MEmilio project, see [MEmilio cpp README](https://github.com/SciCompMod/memilio/blob/main/cpp/README.md)).
+For most simulations, we require the libraries `JsonCpp` and `HDF5` (these are optional for the MEmilio project, see [MEmilio cpp README](https://github.com/SciCompMod/memilio/blob/main/cpp/README.md)).
 The git repo of the library `JsonCpp` is still bundled with MEmilio while `HDF5` is not.
 Please have a look at the README in a specific folder for further specifications.
+If the requirements are not met, certain targets may not be built.

 ## Information for Developers
 If you want to create a new folder, e.g. for the files of a new paper, you should follow the steps below: